eransaban/Opsschool-Final-Project/README.md

 *Grafana and dockers folders
-there are files i used in this project and are available from another git or already made as docker image
+there are files i used in this project and are available from another git or already made as a docker image the folders are added for review